Loaders

 Example: Simple Database Loader

-This example demonstrates the basic structure of a loader retrieving templates stored in a database table named
+This example shows the basic structure of a loader that loads templates stored in a database table named templates

 with columns name